-Many people ask “do I need a visa for Hong Kong?” as they are confused about the difference between Hong Kong and China.
+Many people wonder if they need a visa for Hong Kong, as they are confused about the difference between Hong Kong and China.
 In reality, the Hong Kong visa system is almost exactly the same as under British rule ten years ago, and, thanks to the One Country Two Systems model, wholly separate to the Chinese visa system.

 Hong Kong treasures its place as an international hub of business, and top tourist destination.
 As such, it strives to make visa regulations as relaxed and simple as possible.